 It is the responsibility of the Supervised Person to obtain written approval from the Compliance team before engaging in any outside activity that involves (i) a Client or (ii) having discretion to invest and/or participate in investment decisions, or related investment matters whether compensated for the activity or not.
+Such approval may be obtained by submitting the appropriate "Outside Activity" form through the compliance reporting system.

-- For avoidance of doubt, - Outside activity is any activity that is not part of a Supervised Person's assigned duties or a Morningstar sponsored activity. - o Involvement in social, religious, educational, charitable, civic, or fraternal organization that does not involve the Supervised Person being involved the organization's investment matters does not require written approval from the Compliance team.
+For the avoidance of doubt,

-Obtaining general counsel's approval under the Morningstar, Inc. Code of Ethics for an outside activity does not take the place of obtaining compliance's approval under this Compliance Manual's policies and procedures, and vice versa.
+- Outside activity is any activity that is not part of a Supervised Person's assigned duties or a Morningstar sponsored activity. - Involvement in social, religious, educational, charitable, civic, or fraternal organization that does not involve the Supervised Person being involved the organization's investment matters does not require written approval from the Compliance team. - Obtaining general counsel's approval under the Morningstar, Inc. Code of Ethics for an outside activity does not take the place of obtaining compliance's approval under this Compliance Manual's policies and procedures, and vice versa.